Bot Management Tools

 1. Increased Use of AI and Machine Learning

-The integration of artificial intelligence and machine learning will enhance the ability of bot management tools to identify and respond to threats in real-time.
+Integrating artificial intelligence and machine learning will enhance bot management tools’ ability to identify and respond to threats in real time.
 These technologies will enable more accurate classification of bot behavior and allow for adaptive responses.

 2. Greater Focus on User Privacy

-As data protection regulations become more stringent, bot management tools will need to incorporate features that protect user privacy while still effectively managing bot traffic.
+As data protection regulations become more stringent, bot management tools must incorporate features that protect user privacy while effectively managing bot traffic.

 3. Collaboration and Information Sharing